bettercallazamat/online-shop-website/README.md

 # Online Shop for Furniture Store
-I built an 2 page online shop for local furniture store:
+I built 2 page online shop for local furniture store:
 - the main page with categories listed and search feeature,
 - with a link to the search results page